igorshevach/nginx-vod-module/README.md

 Sets the uri of drm info requests, the parameter value can contain variables.
 In case of multi url, $vod_suburi will be the current sub uri (a separate drm info request is issued per sub URL)

+#### vod_min_single_nalu_per_frame_segment
+* **syntax**: `vod_min_single_nalu_per_frame_segment index`
+* **default**: `0`
+* **context**: `http`, `server`, `location`

+Sets the minimum segment index (1-based) that should be assumed to have a single h264 nalu per frame.
+If the value is 0, no assumption is being made on the number of nal units per frame.
+This setting only affects DASH and MSS configurations that have DRM enabled.

+When transcoding videos using libx264, by default, all frames have a single nal unit, except the first frame that contains an additional nalu with the libx264 copyright information.
+Setting this parameter to a value greater than 0 can provide a significant performance improvement, since the layout of the segment can be calculated in advance, allowing the module to:
+* Output segment buffers as they are generated (it doesn't have to wait for the whole segment to complete)
+* Avoid frame processing for requests that do not need the segment data (e.g. HEAD, range 0-0, etc.)

 ### Configuration directives - DASH